 For eight years the project flourished as part of the Creative Learning programme at the Barbican Centre and the Guildhall School of Music & Drama, before launching as an independent organisation in 2016.
 We are proud to be a Barbican Artistic Associate and continue to work closely with both the Barbican and the Guildhall School.

 Drum Works today

-Drum Works now involves around 500 people every week through six East London schools, two senior bands and an adult ensemble.
+Drum Works now involves around 500 people every week through four east London schools, two community programmes and three progression bands.
 The core of our activity is the work that takes place in schools: this is the heart of the project.
-Our senior bands, Drum Heads and Drum Heads Training Band, provide progression routes for students who want to take it further.
+Our senior bands, Drum Heads and Drum Heads Training Band, provide progression routes for young people who want to develop their skills further.
 An Assistant programme offers some of the older, more advanced players the opportunity to develop their music leadership skills while undertaking a mentoring programme to support their personal and professional development.

-In response to popular demand we have also recently started running a wider programme of activity alongside the core work in schools, including bespoke schools workshops, CPD training and corporate training.
+In response to popular demand we have also recently started running a wider programme of activity alongside the core work in schools, including bespoke workshops, CPD training and corporate teambuilding.

 All Drum Works sessions are led by professional musicians working in the music industry.
 Fast-paced, high-energy teaching processes are effective at engaging and inspiring people from any background, and allow complete beginners to play something new within the first five minutes of taking part.
 Leaders build good relationships with participants over time, creating a safe environment where every individual is empowered to contribute their own ideas.
 Once engaged, participants can then begin to develop musical, technical and leadership skills through regular involvement.

 Regular performances at high-profile events give participants the opportunity to showcase their work, demonstrating that positive action, hard work and commitment achieve amazing results everyone can be proud of.

 You can see a list of our upcoming performances here.